sferik/t-ruby/README.md

 **Note**: If your tweet includes special characters (e.g. `!`), make sure to wrap it in single quotes instead of double quotes, so those characters are not interpreted by your shell.
-(However, if you use single quotes, your Tweet obviously can't contain any apostrophes.)
+If you use single quotes, your Tweet obviously can't contain any apostrophes unless you prefix them with a backslash `\`:

+    t update 'I\'m tweeting from the command line.
+Isn\'t that special?'

 #### Retrieve detailed information about a Twitter user
     t whois @sferik